From a Frequency-Domain Willems' Lemma to Data-Driven Predictive Control

 It immediately follows from Theorem~\ref{thm:equivalence} that, if~\eqref{eq:DeePC} admits a unique optimal control action $u^{\star}_{0,k}$, then $u^\star_{0,k}$ is also the unique optimal control action obtained by solving~\eqref{eq:FreePC} and vice versa.
-Theorem~\ref{thm:equivalence} considers FreePC based on {\it multiple} experiments and DeePC based on {\it a single} experiment, however, a similar equivalence holds for DeePC based on multiple experiments.
+The frequency-domain data $\{(\hat{U}^e_{[0,M-1]},\hat{Y}^e_{[0,M-1]})\}_{e\in\mathcal{E}}$ and time-domain data $(\hat{u}_{[0,N-1]},\hat{y}_{[0,N-1]})$ do \emph{not} need to be related through a Fourier transform and can be obtained from separate experiments.
+In fact, Theorem~\ref{thm:equivalence} considers FreePC based on {\it multiple} experiments and DeePC based on {\it a single} experiment, however, a similar equivalence holds for DeePC based on multiple experiments.